UdochukwuNweke/DonorPredictiveProject/README.md

 # DonorPredictiveProject
-Understanding the behavior of Individual Donors to a Charitable organization based on Mailing Solicitation from the Organization
+Understanding the behavior of Individual Donors to a Charitable Organization based on Mailing Solicitation from the Organization